Self Care means a lot of things to a lot of people.

 - Buy yourself a present.
 Whether that present be a smoothie from your favorite place, a bouquet of flowers, or a hotel room in the city for the weekend, treat yourself.
 You deserve it.

-- For heavens sakes, put down the Netflix, and pick up a book.
+- For heavens sake, put down the Netflix, and pick up a book.
 Trust me, I know how nice it is to just melt into your couch, mindlessly eating popcorn and watching The Office (for the fourth time), but stimulate your brain a little.
 Put it to work.
 It likes it.

 - Take that leap.
 Whatever it is you’re afraid to do, be it leave a job, a partner, start a new relationship, launch your business, move states, just do it already.
 Life is too damn short.